bmerry/sunsniff/README.md

 ## Configuration

 Configuration is stored in a [TOML](https://toml.io/) file, which is passed on the command line.

+Configure one of the possible frontends (do not try to configure more than one), and least one backend.
+It's possible to have more than one instance of the same backend (the doubled square brackets are the TOML syntax that allows for this).

+### Pcap frontend

-There is one mandatory section, `[pcap]`.
-It has the following
+Create a `[pcap]` section.
+It has the following fields:
-fields:

 - `device` (required): the Ethernet device to capture.
 Note that the `any` device is not currently supported.